Skip to content

 Do you find yourself intrigued by the mystery of non-Christian faiths?
 One such religion is Paganism!

-The following is interesting whether you are curious about Paganism or willing to subscribe to it.
+Whether you are curious about Paganism or willing to subscribe to it, the following is enjoyable.

 Where does Paganism come from?

-Despite the wide variety of Paganism’s many faiths and rituals, its adherents share certain common core ideas.
+Despite the wide variety of Paganism’s many faiths and rituals, its adherents share specific common core ideas.
 Case in point:

 • Each person is seen as an integral part of Earth, and the physical world is seen as a positive place to enjoy.